-- options to purchase an aggregate of 3,037,000 shares of common stock, and - warrants to purchase 975,000 shares of common stock.
+- options to purchase an aggregate of 3,076,700 shares of common stock, and - warrants to purchase 974,700 shares of common stock.

-The Company anticipates that it will grant options to purchase up to 1,760,000 shares of common stock in June 2003 pursuant to the terms of an option exchange offer that the Company made to its employees in November 2002.
 Sales in the public market of common stock issuable upon exercises of stock options or warrants could depress prevailing market prices for our common stock.
 Even the perception that such sales could occur may adversely impact the market price for our stock.
 A decrease in market price would decrease the value of an investment in our common stock.